 While our top picks are the absolute cream of the ever-growing crop of full face snorkel masks, no matter how good the product is, it will only preform as best it possibly can if you don’t consider a few select tidbits that can effect them.

-–>Glasses Not Welcome.
+- –>Glasses Not Welcome.
 Naturally you can’t install prescription lenses when the lens is covering your entire face.
 However, many believe that there might be enough room for their glasses inside.
-Sadly, there is not.
+Sadly, there is not…but check out the Ocean Reef Aria optical inserts option above.